awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 1. In the navigation pane, choose **Clusters**\.

 1. Click the DB cluster for the Aurora Read Replica to display its details\.
-The master MySQL DB instance information will be in the **Replication source** field\.
+The master MySQL DB instance information is in the **Replication source** field\.
 ![\[View MySQL master\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/aurora-repl6.png)

 ### CLI<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.View.CLI"></a>